-You can borrow books for three weeks from any library in Norfolk free of charge.
+You can borrow books, magazines, eBooks and eAudiobooks for three weeks free of charge.

-There is a charge for DVDs, CDs and cassettes.
-You can borrow them for one-week periods, except for top titles, which have a two-day loan period.
-They can’t be renewed.
-Read more information about borrowing DVDs, CDs and cassettes.
+There is a hire charge for borrowing entertainment DVDs, music CDs and console games.
+You can borrow them for one-week periods, except for top title DVDs which have a two-day loan period.
+They cannot be renewed.

 Renewing, reserving and checking your account

 You can renew books up to three times, as long as no-one else has requested them.
-You can renew online, in person at any library, or by phoning our renewals line on 0344 800 8020 during weekday office hours.
+You can renew online, in person at any library, using our mobile app, or by phoning our renewals line on 0344 800 8020 during weekday office hours.

-To renew or reserve books online, or to check your account, you’ll need to know your library card number and your PIN number.
+To renew, reserve or check your account online or in the app, you’ll need to know your library card number and PIN.

 If you forget your PIN